davidamichelson/DIV6700/schedule.md

 #### Primary Source Readings
 - Abdel Haleem, M. A. S., trans. *The Qur'an.* Oxford: Oxford University Press, 2015.
 Read Sura 2: 1-82, “The Cow”; Sura 5: 1-120: “The Feast”; Sura 30: 1-16: “The Byzantines”. *(This resource is available through VLC, but you may also access it through loging into  [Oxford Islamic Studies** online](https://catalog.library.vanderbilt.edu/permalink/01VAN_INST/6ll2l/alma991027090009703276)).*
 - Ibn Ishaq.
-“The Life of the Prophet.”
+"The Story of Bahira.”
 In *The Life of Muhammad*, translated by Alfred Guillaume, 79–81.
 Oxford: Oxford University Press, 1955. *(B)*
 - "The Apology of Timothy the Patriarch before the Caliph Mahdi."
 In *Woodbrooke Studies: Christian Documents in Syriac, Arabic, and Garshuni,* edited and translated by A. Mingana.
 Volume 2, fasc.
 3. Cambridge: W. Heffner & Sons Limited, 1928, [https://doi.org/doi:10.7282/T36T0K7D](https://doi.org/doi:10.7282/T36T0K7D).
 Please read pages 28-37 and 88-90.

 #### Secondary Source Readings